Chart Color Schemes

 The labour market in Inverell Surrounds - West shows considerable strength compared to most other Australian regions

-However, health care & social assistance has limited presence with 12.4% employment compared to the regional average of 16.9%.
-The area may have limited local employment opportunities as indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, employment levels increased by 0.5%, labour force increased by 0.7%, and unemployment rose by 0.2 percentage points in Inverell Surrounds - West.
-In contrast, Rest of NSW saw a decrease in employment by 0.5%, contraction of labour force by 0.1%, and an increase in unemployment by 0.4 percentage points during the same period.
-State-level data from 25-Nov shows that NSW employment contracted by 0.03% (losing 2,260 jobs), with a state unemployment rate of 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Inverell Surrounds - West's employment mix suggests local employment should increase by 5.1% over five years and 11.4% over ten years.
+The area has a notably high concentration in agriculture, forestry & fishing, with employment levels at 6.3 times the regional average.
+Health care & social assistance has limited presence with 12.4% employment compared to 16.9% regionally.
+Employment opportunities locally appear limited based on Census working population vs resident population comparison.
+Between September 2024 and September 2025, employment levels increased by 0.5%, labour force increased by 0.7%, causing the unemployment rate to rise by 0.2 percentage points.
+In contrast, Rest of NSW saw employment fall by 0.5%, labour force contract by 0.1%, and unemployment rise by 0.4 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia indicate a projected expansion of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Inverell Surrounds - West's employment mix suggests local employment should increase by 5.1% over five years and 11.4% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment